gitlzzz/ATLAS/docs/source/input_database_generation.md

 Settings for the composition of the database.

-- `size`: (int) Maximum number of structures to generate for the database.
+- :alt:`size`: (int) Maximum number of structures to generate for the database.
   - Default is `7500`.

 ##### Ratios - `[database.composition.ratios]`